NarrativeTime: Dense Temporal Annotation on a Timeline: framework

 However, mental tracking of all the start/endpoints is psychologically unrealistic. \newcite{NingWuEtAl_2018_A_Multi-Axis_Annotation_Scheme_for_Event_Temporal_Relations} suggest focusing on start points due to variation in perceived event durations \cite{Coll-FloritGennari_2011_Time_in_language_event_duration_in_language_comprehension}, but this assumes that the start of events is always more salient than other phases.
 That can hardly be the case, since focus depends on contextual saliency: for example, we would be more concerned with the end of a resuscitation activity than its beginning.

-We propose integrating some temporal order information in event definitions rather than leaving it all to TLinks.
+We propose integrating some temporal order information in event definitions rather than leaving it all to \tlinks.
 The annotators need to be able to focus on the start, end, or the ongoing phase of an event, or any combination thereof that is salient in the context, and leave out the underspecified parts.
 This idea owes a lot to the huge body of linguistic work on verb aspect and event structure \cite{Dowty_1986_effects_of_aspectual_class_on_temporal_structure_of_discourse_semantics_or_pragmatics,Pustejovsky_1991_syntax_of_event_structure,MoensSteedman_1988_Temporal_ontology_and_temporal_reference,Smith_1997_parameter_of_aspect}, verb classes \cite{Vendler_1957_Verbs_and_Times,Levin_1993_English_verb_classes_and_alternations_a_preliminary_investigation,VerbNet}, and particularly the geometric event phase representations by \newcite{Croft_2012_Verbs_aspect_and_causal_structure}.
-To the best of our knowledge, the phase approach has not been applied to full-text annotation of temporal relations.
+To the best of our knowledge, this is the first attempt to merge aspectual and event order\footnote{\newcite{ReimersDehghaniEtAl_2016_Temporal_Anchoring_of_Events_for_the_TimeBank_Corpus} proposed distinguishing between ``single-day" and ``multi-day" events, but this was to enable anchoring to temporal expressions rather than to annotate event order.} information in a single annotation unit (in TimeML they are separate).

-To achieve this, NarrativeTime distinguishes between bounded, unbounded and partially bounded events, defined\footnote{We are hoping that the linguist reader will excuse our re-defining the term ``boundedness'', as it is an established term in verb aspect literature.} as follows.
+To achieve this, \name\ distinguishes between bounded, unbounded and partially bounded\footnote{We hope that the linguist reader will excuse our re-defining ``boundedness'', an established term in Aktionsart literature.} events, defined as follows.

-\paragraph{Bounded events [B]} are events (of any nature and duration) of which it is known that they start roughly after the end of the nearest other event on the timeline, and they end before the next event starts (with or without a temporal gap).
-For example, in the sentence \textit{John \uline{started working} when Mary \uline{came in} and \uline{stopped} when she \uline{left}} the event John's working ($e_2$) is ``bounded" by the events of Mary's coming ($e_1$) and leaving ($e_3$).
+\paragraph{Bounded events [B]} are events (of any nature and duration) that are known to start roughly after the end of the nearest other event on the timeline, and they end before the next event starts (with or without a temporal gap).

-Creating a [B] type event requires indicating its position on the timeline with respect to other events, which is input simply as a number starting at 1.
-It is possible for a [B] event to span other [B] events, as in case of $e_4$ in \autoref{fig:b}: it overlaps with both $e_1$ and $e_2$.
+In the example shown in \autoref{fig:b}, the event of Mary packing ($e_2$) is ``bounded" by the events of her coming ($e_1$) and leaving ($e_3$).
+John working is also a bounded event, the duration of which spans $e_1$:$e_2$.
+The start of $e_1$ and the end of $e_3$ are ``bounded'' by the start/end of the story.